-► Growth is expected to recover in the medium term but is forecast to remain below levels that prevailed prior to the financial crisis.
-World oil consumption is projected to increase by 1.2 per cent a year over the outlook period, to average 99.1 million barrels a day in 2020.
-Growth will continue to be driven by increased consumption in non-OECD economies, particularly those in Asia and the Middle-East.
+- ► Growth is expected to recover in the medium term but is forecast to remain below levels that prevailed prior to the financial crisis.
+World oil consumption grew by 2.8 per cent in 2015 to average 96.4 million barrels and is projected to increase to 100.5 million barrels a day in 2021.
+Growth will continue to be driven by increased consumption in non-OECD economies, particularly those in Asia and the Middle-East. - The recent decline in oil prices is not expected to affect Australian projects under construction or currently producing, but is likely to reduce investment in exploration and development, which may slow growth in future supply capacity. - Australia produced 340 thousand barrels of crude oil and condensate a day in the December 2015 quarter and a total of 120 million barrels of crude oil and condensate for the 12 months ended December 2015.
+Production from the Cooper-Eromanga Basin was 14.6 million barrels of crude oil and condensate for the same period. - The recent decline in oil prices is not expected to affect Australian projects under construction or currently producing, but is likely to reduce investment in exploration and development, which may slow growth in future supply capacity.

-- ► The recent decline in oil prices is not expected to affect Australian projects under construction or currently producing, but is likely to reduce investment in exploration and development, which may slow growth in future supply capacity. - ► Australia produced 356 thousand barrels of crude oil and condensate a day in the December 2014 quarter; up 6.4 per cent on a year-on-year basis, due to increased output from the Carnarvon and Gippsland Basins.
-Annual production is forecast to increase by 6.8 per cent in 2014-15, to reach 375 thousand barrels a day. - ► The recent decline in oil prices is not expected to affect Australian projects under construction or currently producing, but is likely to reduce investment in exploration and development, which may slow growth in future supply capacity. - Output is projected to increase to 430 thousand barrels a day in 2017-18 in line with increasing condensate production associated with the Prelude and Icthys projects, before falling to 377 thousand barrels a day in 2019-20. - Crude oil and liquids production will continue to trend downwards over our forecast periods as discoveries have not been able to sufficiently replace declining production from mature fields.
-However, Apache's offshore discovery in the Canning Basin could open up a new oil province and further oil discoveries and possible development particularly in the Cooper Basin, and production from liquid-rich shale pending further exploration could pose upside risks to these oil production forecasts from 2018. - China is the world's third largest LNG importer, despite only building its first regasification plant in 2006.
-Since then, imports have grown at 59 per cent a year to reach 18 million tonnes in 2013.
-In contrast, strong hydro-electric output and relatively mild weather resulted in only 3 per cent growth in 2014 the lowest year on year growth since LNG imports began.
-Strong LNG import growth is expected to return in 2015 driven by new contracts starting and relatively low spot prices.
-Imports are projected to grow rapidly to reach 61 million tonnes in 2020, more than triple the volume imported in 2014, and enough to overtake South Korea as the world's second largest LNG importer. - Australia is set to become a major player in the global liquefied natural gas (LNG) market by the end of the decade.
-However, there is waning investment sentiment, which will slow growth momentum.
-The country will also have to contend with a growing reliance on oil imports as domestic crude oil production experiences weak growth while refining outlook is bleak in face of regional competition. - Australian gas production is expected to grow strongly over the outlook period, at an average rate of 17 per cent a year.
-This colossal expansion in Australian gas production is a result of the seven new LNG projects which will begin operations between 2014 and 2018.
-Gas production is projected to more than double to 145.6 billion cubic metres by 2019-20. - Gas production will significantly increase between 2015 and 2018 as developments backing new LNG export projects come online.
-Thereafter, growth will slow as prohibitively high development costs and the difficulty of carrying gas from gas-rich Western Australia and Northern Territories to eastern Australia restrict investment appetite.
+- ▶ Output is projected to increase to 390 thousand barrels a day in 2018-19 in line with increasing condensate production associated with the Prelude and Icthys projects, before falling to 338 thousand barrels a day in 2019-20. - Crude oil and liquids production will continue to trend downwards over our forecast periods as discoveries have not been able to sufficiently replace declining production from mature fields.
+However, Apache's offshore discovery in the Canning Basin could open up a new oil province and further oil discoveries and possible development particularly in the Cooper Basin, and production from liquid-rich shale pending further exploration could pose upside risks to these oil production forecasts from 2018. - LNG imports in the Asian region are expected to drive LNG growth over the outlook period, to increase from 167 million tonnes in 2015 to 246 million tonnes in 2021.
+While Japan will remain the largest Asian market, the role of China is expected to increase, overtaking South Korea to become the second largest market by the end of the decade. - Australia's LNG exports are projected to increase at an average annual rate of 16 per cent to 75.2 million tonnes by 2020-21, below nameplate capacity due to strong global competition.
+Export volumes represent the majority of projected gas production in 2020-21, accounting for 51 per cent of total production. - Over the same period, earnings from these exports are projected to reach \$42.2 billion (in 2015-16 dollar terms) in 2020-21.
+Export values over the projection period are lower than previously forecast due to lower oil price projections which flow through to LNG prices. - Over the outlook period Australia's gas production is projected to increase 12 per cent a year on average to 147.6 billion cubic metres in 2020-2021.
+Most of the increase in gas production will be to support additional LNG export capacity, from Australia's western, northern and eastern markets.

-(Sources: BREE - Resources and Energy Quarterly - March 2015)
+(Sources: BREE - Resources and Energy Quarterly - March 2016)